4Catalyzer/javascript/packages/babel-preset/README.md

 In addition to the options below, all [preset-env](https://babeljs.io/docs/en/babel-preset-env#modules) are accepted to be overridden when the defaults aren't sufficient.
 By default the preset picks a set of known safe combinations tailored to the chosen `target`.
-In additional `production` vs `dev` enviroments are set automatically depending on the value of the `NODE_ENV` environment variable or explict `--env-name` option passed to _babel_ (not a preset option).

 ### `target`